 Now, if tonight everybody here has kept God's law, and is innocent, guiltless, and fully at one with God, my Master has no mission here, nor have I. I have no need to speak of him to you, for "they that be whole need not a physician; but they that are sick."
-Therefore come I forth in the name of the mediator, to ask whether there be not some sinner here who will confess his guilt; some enemy of God, who will ask for peace; some giddy young man who has lived without God until now, who will pray to be reconciled to him.
+Therefore come I forth in the name of the mediator, to ask whether there be not some sinner here who will confess his guilt; some enemy of God, who will ask for peace; some giddy43 young man who has lived without God until now, who will pray to be reconciled to him.
 If so, you make work for my Master.
 You give him something to do in that divine office of mediator, in which he takes such a delight.

-And mark you this: in the case of a mediator, or umpire, the more difficult the case, the greater is the honor that comes to him if he can compose it.
+And mark you this: in the case of a mediator, or umpire, the more difficult the case, the greater is the honor that comes to him if he can compose44 it.
 If there be a very stiff quarrel between you and God, I commend to you my Lord as mediator; for he never failed yet to settle any dispute, and at this time he says, "Him that cometh to me I will in no wise cast out."
 Solomon was great in handling hard matters, but a greater than Solomon is here.
 If thy life be all in a tangle and a snarl, he can put it straight.
-If they rob thee of sleep, if they bring thee down to hell's door; yet still my Lord the mediator can settle every difference, and make peace between thy soul and God.
+If thy differences with God are too solemn and weighty to be stated in words; if they press thy life out of thee, if they rob thee of sleep, if they bring thee down to hell's door; yet still my Lord the mediator can settle every difference, and make peace between thy soul and God.
 Art thou willing that he should exercise his office for thee?
 If so, the worse thy case the greater will be the credit that will come to my Lord as mediator, when he has removed every difficulty for thee.